The Kung Fu Nuns Of Kathmandu

 The Fearless Ones

 Lhamo arrived at the Druk Amitabaha Mountain nunnery just outside of Kathmandu and started her new life with a new first name.
-All of the Drupka nuns are known as Jigme, which means "fearless one."
+All of the Drukpa nuns are known as Jigme, which means "fearless one."

 For centuries, women in the Himalayas who sought to practice spirituality equally with men have risked being ostracized.
 They are forbidden from leading prayers, singing or being fully ordained.
 Tasked with the chores of cooking and cleaning, nuns are told if they're "well behaved" they can come back in their next lifetime as monks — and only then can they become enlightened.